hardisj/erinsaudiocorner/content/english/driveunits/Audio_Development_W800NEO.md

 ## Maximum Long Term SPL (Multitone Distortion Testing)

+Klippel's [Multi-Tone Measurement (MTON) module](https://www.klippel.de/products/rd-system/modules/mton-multi-tone-measurement.html) is used to calculate the maximum SPL for this drive unit.

 The below data provides the metrics for how Maximum Long Term SPL is determined.
 This measurement follows the IEC 60268-21 Long Term SPL protocol, per Klippel's template, as such:
 - Rated maximum sound pressure according IEC 60268-21 §18.4